Dilledr/weather_browser_extension/README.md

 # weather_browser_extension
-A browser extension that tells weather and temperature
+A browser extension that tells weather and temperature for ...